By Ethel Cook Eliot, first published 1923

 One of the striking elements of the book is how Eliot specifically distinguishes the ‘clear world’ that the children enter, from ‘magic.’
 This is such an important contribution, because often spiritual and mystical experiences degenerate into magical thinking.
 Even when young children have experiences of fairies and other realms, we tend to describe it to them in terms of magic, which means it’s not real.
 Here’s a book that says, yes, the other realms are real, when we have our hearts and minds open to them.
 A wonderful book for all ages, and great as a read-aloud.
 Cynics, beware, this is not for you!!

 PS: I thought this book was out of print, but in fact, it is still being printed by a very small, high-quality press called River Rocks Press in Ohio.
-I think it would be great to get the books directly from them, as it doesn’t seem that Amazon or others carry new copies.
-To go straight to the publisher, email John at jmrrpress at gmail.com
+I think it would be great to get the books directly from them.
+To go straight to the publisher, email John at jmrrpress at gmail.com.
+Amazon now seems to carry it again.